Ridwan-Kawsar/Practical_Project-Back_End-/PracticalProject/README.md

 ![image](https://user-images.githubusercontent.com/104441372/181388654-528fda1d-5c2e-41fd-8e65-81763d9889a9.png)

 ## Running the tests
+MockMvc - used to test controller classes, ensuring the correct HTTP responses were returned along with its respective status code.
-JUNIT tests were taken with a coverage of 81.5% to ensure that the CRUD methods were working correctly.
+JUnit - used to ensure that the project and CRUD functionality were covered during testing.
-Mockito was used on the service classes so that they could be tested in isolation, ensuring all of the functions work.
+Mockito - Isolated tests used in the service classes to check functionality.
-MockMvc Was used to test the controller classes to ensure that the correct HTTP responses were being recieved, as well as the correct response content.

 Postman - used to manually test HTTP requests, connection to SQL Database and CRUD functionality.
-Selenium - used to run automated tests on the front-end of the application, making sure all of the inputs and buttons work and output what is expected.
+Selenium - used to run automated tests on the application front-end, to check if the inputs and buttons work and expected output is displayed.
+SonarQube - a statistical analysis tool ran through the coding of the application, with relevant refactoring according to the analysis.

 *How to run automated tests in Java*
 1. Right click over the desired project/folder/package